 To soothe your botulism worries, test your fermented garlic honey’s pH (acidic) level using a pH tester or strip.
 If the test reads less than 4.6 pH, it is entirely safe to eat as botulism spores cannot survive/reproduce in a low pH environment.

 That said, if the pH level reads higher than 4.6, you can add some acidity by mixing a little apple cider vinegar.

 How Does Honey Ferment?

-After about 5-7 days, tiny bubble formation will be visible on the surface, signifying that the fermentation process has begun.
+After about 5-7 days, a tiny bubble formation will be visible on the surface, signifying that the fermentation process has begun.

 Fermented Honey Garlic Recipe

 1 cup | 150 grams whole garlic cloves

 1 cup | 300-350 grams of raw honey

 1. Gently crush and peel the garlic cloves one by one.
 Then, transfer them to a small glass jar (about 16 oz. size) with a well-fitted lid.